 The Close Jobs window displays the jobs available and not available to close.
 When you close jobs through this window, you are posting to General Ledger.
-A batch job is created that you will need to post in order to post through General Ledger.
+A batch job is created that you will need to post to post through General Ledger.

 - 1. To open the Close Jobs window, go to Microsoft Dynamics GP > Tools > Routines > Job Cost > Close Jobs. - 2.
 Select the Posting/Schedule Date.
 You cannot use a date that falls before the creation date of a job you are closing.
-A Status of Not Available appears for any jobs that were created prior to the posting date.
-Additionally, if the period prior to that of the posting date is still open, you will receive an error when you attempt to close the jobs. - 3.
-Optional: Filter the Jobs Available to Close by selecting an available filter and entering the filter criteria. - All Jobs Displays all jobs that are available to be closed. - Job After marking this option, enter the job number in the field below the option or use the lookup to open the Job Lookup window.
-In the Job Lookup window, you can filter the jobs at the top of the window or scroll within the window.
-Double-click the job or click on the job and click Select.
-The job displays in the Available to Close section if it can be closed. - Project Displays the jobs assigned to the project that you select. - Customer Displays the jobs for the customer you select. - Division Displays the jobs within the division that you select. - 4.
-Optional: Select the Sub Filter to narrow the displayed jobs further. - Completion Date Select Scheduled or Actual and then select or enter the date. - Mark to Exclude Blank Dates.
-This would exclude any jobs without a date. - 5.
+A Status of Not Available appears for any jobs that were created before the posting date.
+Additionally, if the period before that of the posting date is still open, you will receive an error when you attempt to close the jobs. - 3.
+Optional: Filter the Jobs Available to Close by selecting one or more filters.
+You can manually enter the criteria or you can use the lookup button.
+When manually entering the criteria, you have the option to use the percentage sign (%) wildcard character.
+For example, if you enter B%, all the jobs beginning with B will display.
+When using the lookup button, in the lookup window, either double-click the entity or click on the entity and then click the Select button. - Job: Displays a specific job.
+The job displays in the Available to Close section if it can be closed. - Project: Displays the jobs assigned to the project. - Customer: Display the jobs for the customer. - Division: Displays the jobs within the division that you select. - 4.
+Optional: Enter or select additional Sub Filters to narrow the displayed jobs further. - Completion Date Select Scheduled or Actual and then select or enter the date. - Mark to Exclude Blank Dates.
+This would exclude any jobs without a date. - Mark to Include Inactive Jobs Only.
+This would display only jobs that are inactive.
+When marked, active jobs will not display. - Enter a Cost Posting Date to limit jobs by the date of the last cost on a job. - 5.
 Optional: Select the column headers to sort ascending or descending. - 6.
 Select Redisplay to reload the list of jobs available to close, respecting the Posting Date and any filtering criteria.
 The jobs that have been marked are moved to the top of the list.
 You can mark jobs and then filter differently to find additional jobs to close.
 Each time you select Redisplay, the list will rebuild and show all marked at the top along with other unmarked available jobs that fit the filters on the window.
 You will not lose the jobs you have marked if you update the filter.
-In order to discard wrongly marked jobs they have to unmark them or use Unmark All. - The AVAILABLE TO CLOSE section displays the jobs that meet the filter criteria and/or are marked and can be closed. - The NOT AVAILABLE TO CLOSE section displays jobs that meet the filtering criteria, but are not able to be closed, including jobs marked by another user.
+To discard wrongly marked jobs they have to unmark them or use Unmark All. - The AVAILABLE TO CLOSE section displays the jobs that meet the filter criteria and/or are marked and can be closed. - The NOT AVAILABLE TO CLOSE section displays jobs that meet the filtering criteria, but are not able to be closed, including jobs marked by another user.
 A reason each job cannot be closed is also displayed. - 7.
 Use the Mark All button to select all the available jobs or you can mark specific jobs.
 You can also use Unmark All to unselect any marked jobs. - 8.
 Select Close Jobs to close the marked jobs and create the batch.
-The batch naming convention is JCC YYYY.MM.DD.

-You may receive one or more of the following message(s):
+The batch naming convention is JCC YYYY.MM.DD. - You may receive one or more of the following message(s):